-The ECCS program is grounded in a community based framework, providing services in the home and other settings that are most convenient for the families we serve.
-The Community Clinicians will spend a significant portion of their time in the field, and will be expected to travel throughout Cook County on a daily basis.
+The ECCS program is grounded in a community-based framework, providing services in the home and other settings that are most convenient for the families we serve.
+Community Clinicians will spend a significant portion of their time in the field, and will be expected to travel throughout Cook County on a daily basis.

 Minimum Degree Required: Master degree in social work or social service related degree